jilljenn/tryalgo.org/en/_posts/2024-03-01-suffix-array.md

 author: Christoph Dürr
 ---

 Given a string s, sort all cyclic shifts of s.
-Formally produce a table p such that p[j]=i if s[i:]+s[:i] has rank j among all cyclic shift.
+Formally produce a table p such that p[j]=i if s[i:]+s[:i] has rank j among all cyclic shifts.

 ## Example